bodsch/docker-icingaweb2/README.md

 Docker Container for icingaweb2 based on alpine-linux.

-Now with PHP7 (7.1.12) Support and many installed modules (see below)
+Now with PHP7 (7.1.16) Support and many installed modules and themes (see below).

 # Status